 Advantages of nearshore software development in Costa Rica

 Growing tech talent pool at Costa Rica

-Known worldwide for good progress in healthcare and education, the Costa Rican government, as of 2018, chose to spend 26.09% of its total expenditure on education, which is significant and boasted of a very high literacy rate of 97.92% in a population that is 15 years and older.
+Known worldwide for good progress in healthcare and education, the Costa Rican government, as of 2020, have spent 21.54% of its GDP on education, which is significant and boasted of a very high literacy rate of 97.8% in a population that is 15 years and older.